zotero-chinese/styles/src/studies-of-international-finance/index.md

   <div class="csl-entry">[109] Kennedy W J，Garrison R E. Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England[J].
 Lethaia，1975b，8（4）：339-360</div>
   <div class="csl-entry">[110] Kinchy A. Seeds, sciences, and struggle: the global politics of transgenic crops[M].
 Cambridge, Mass.：MIT Press，2012：50</div>
   <div class="csl-entry">[111] Koseki A，Momose H，Kawahito M，et al. Compiler：US828402[P].
 2002-05-25</div>
-  <div class="csl-entry">[112] Morris I. Why the West rules–for now: the patterns of history, and what they reveal about the future[M].
+  <div class="csl-entry">[112] Morris I. Why the West rules—for now: the patterns of history, and what they reveal about the future[M].
 New York：Farrar, Straus and Giroux，2010</div>
   <div class="csl-entry">[113] Myburg A A，Grattapaglia D，Tuskan G A，et al. The genome of eucalyptus grandis[J].
 Nature，2014，510：356-362</div>
   <div class="csl-entry">[114] O’Brien J A. Introduction to information systems[M].
 7th ed.
 Burr Ridge, IL：Irwin，1994</div>
   <div class="csl-entry">[115] Online Computer Library Center, Inc. About OCLC: History of cooperation[EB/OL].
 [2012-03-27]. <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a></div>